Digital X-Rays

 Digital X-rays

 It’s quite simple and quick.
-The dentist will place a sensor in your mouth that will be moved around for each picture.
-These pictures are immediately loaded onto a computer for the dentist to see and examine.
+Dr. Scharf will place a sensor in your mouth that will be moved around for each picture.
+These pictures are immediately loaded onto a computer for him to see and examine.
 It’s that simple!